gjrtimmer/certificates/README.md

 The `config/defaults.yml` does not count for generating a certificate.
 Make changes to this as you see fit.

-The default configuraiton for the Root CA and intermediate CAs like email address and other properties will be loaded from the `roles/certificates/defaults/main.yml`, you can override this in the `config/defaults.yml` and put in your own attributes.
+The default configuration for the Root CA and intermediate CAs like email address and other properties will be loaded from the `roles/certificates/defaults/main.yml`, you can override this in the `config/defaults.yml` and put in your own attributes.
 See `roles/certificates/defaults/main.yml` for more information.